About Our Parish

 While every Mass is ultimately offered in praise of God and in union with Christ`s self-sacrifice on the Cross for us, a particular Mass intention, for which a stipend is offered, is also remembered at each Mass.
 To have a Mass offered for a particular intention, living or deceased, contact the Parish Office.
 Is there an engagement, marriage, expectant couple, ordination, birthday, graduation, anniversary of marriage, ordination or death, or any other significant milestone you wish to have spiritually remembered?
 The following items used for worship may be dedicated weekly for a living or deceased intention:

-Memorializing the Sanctuary Lamp, St. Elizabeth Ann Seton Shrine Lamp or Saint Jude Shrine Lamp
+Memorializing the Sanctuary Lamp, Saint Elizabeth Ann Seton Shrine Lamp or Saint Jude Shrine Lamp

-To memorialize the candle that burns continually before the Blessed Sacrament, our patroness, St. Elizabeth Ann Seton, or Saint Jude Shrine, complete a form from the office, and return it to the parish office via the collection basket or mail.
+To memorialize the candle that burns continually before the Blessed Sacrament, our patroness, Saint Elizabeth Ann Seton, or Saint Jude Shrine, contact the parish office.
+You can also send us a note via the collection basket or mail.
 Let us know what candle you wish to memorialize, the intention name[s] and purpose (Birth, Baptism, Graduation, Special Intention, Military Service, Deceased, etc.), preferred date, your name and phone numbers.
-Donation is $25.
+The requested donation is $25.
 The intention and requestor's name are printed in the bulletin the week of that intention.

 Memorial Candles at the Marian Shrine and outside the Daily Mass Chapel